gxanesh/CS6304_MongoDB_Demo/README.md

 # MongoDB_Demo

+Go to Command.txt and follow the instructions.

+### General Information (access your VM):
+* Operating System:         Mac -> Microsoft Remote Desktop, Windows -> Default Remote Desktop, Ubuntu -> Remmina
+* Machine:                  cs6304-<mst_username>-01.class.mst.edu
+* User:                     <mst_username>
+* Default Password:         <mst_password>

+### Install MongoDB (Self Note, not for students):
+wget -qO - https://www.mongodb.org/static/pgp/server-6.0.asc | sudo apt-key add -
+echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu focal/mongodb-org/6.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-6.0.list
+sudo apt-get update
+sudo apt-get install -y mongodb-org
+sudo systemctl start mongod

+If you receive an error similar to the following when starting mongod
+Failed to start mongod.service: Unit mongod.service not found.
+Run the following command first:
+sudo systemctl daemon-reload

+* check if service is running:
+sudo systemctl status mongod

+* Stop MongoDB:
+sudo systemctl stop mongod

+* Restart MongoDB:
+sudo systemctl restart mongod

+* Begin using MongoDB:
+mongosh

-### Tweets Stream:
+### EXTRA:: Tweets Stream (Not required for the class):
 * Run "TwitterStream.py" and store as many tweets as you like and then stop the execution.
 The keyword here is "cloud".
 * All your downloaded tweets are now stored in "tweets.txt" file in JSON format
 * See "sample_tweet" to understand the structure of a tweet.

-### General Information (Cloudera):
-* Operating System:         Mac -> Microsoft Remote Desktop, Windows -> Default Remote Desktop, Ubuntu -> Remmina
-* Machine:                  cqs-cs6304-xxx.ats.mst.edu
-* User:                     cloudera
-* Default Password:         stu-pass
-* Change Password Command:  sudo passwd cloudera

-* "Firefox already running" error solve by command:     killall -SIGTERM firefox

-* "Eclipse workspace in use" error solve by command:
-* cd ~/yourWorkspaceDirectory/.metadata
-* rm .lock

-* "Eclipse resource is out of sync" error solve by:
-* Windows -> Preferences -> General -> Workspace
-* Check "Refresh using native tool or polling"

-### Install MongoDB in Cloudera:
-* sudo chmod 777 '/etc/yum.repos.d/mongodb-org.repo' //to enable write permission to mongodb repository
-* nano '/etc/yum.repos.d/mongodb-org.repo' //to open an editor to edit the repository file
-* gpgcheck=0 //edit the line gpgcheck=1 to 0 to skip the key check
-* ctrl+O //press control + o to promt the 'file save'
-* Enter //hit enter to save the file
-* ctrl+X //press control + x to exit the editor
-* sudo yum install -y mongodb-org //to install mongodb in your computer
-* sudo /sbin/service mongod start //to start the mongodb service
-* sudo /sbin/service mongod stop //to stop the mongodb service
-* sudo reboot //to restart machine if mongo db get locked